allegroai/clearml-docs/docs/integrations/storage.md

     }
 ```

-Azure's environment variables can be input.
-Instead of `sdk.azure.storage.containers.account_name`
-and `sdk.azure.storage.containers.account_key`, use the AZURE_STORAGE_ACCOUNT and AZURE_STORAGE_KEY environment variables.
+Azure's storage access parameters can be specified by referencing the standard environment variables if already defined.

 For example:
 ```